 Your doctor will ask you about any problems with your eyesight and may suggest you have a vision test.
-Hydroxychloroquine won't usually be prescribed if you have existing maculopathy (problems with the central part of the retina)
+Hydroxychloroquine won't usually be prescribed if you have maculopathy, problems with the central part of the retina in the eye.

 Rheumatoid arthritis is the UK’s second most common arthritis.
 It causes joint pain and inflammation.
 Learn about the symptoms, causes and treatment.

 Lupus (SLE) is an autoimmune disease causing your immune system to attack your body's own tissues - causing inflammation.
 Learn causes, symptoms and treatments.

 Hydroxychloroquine is taken in tablet form, with or after food.

 Your doctor will advise you about the correct dose.
 Usually you will start on a full dose of 200–400 mg daily, and later your doctor may reduce this.
 When your condition is very well controlled you may be advised to take hydroxychloroquine only 2–3 times per week.

 Hydroxychloroquine doesn’t work immediately.
 It may be 12 weeks or longer before you notice any benefit.
 Because it's a long-term treatment it's important to keep taking hydroxychloroquine unless you have severe side effects: